 - Do you find yourself yelling in an angry way at your child(ren)?

-- Do you do charity work?
-Do you encourage your child to volunteer for community service work?
+- When you do charity work, do you encourage your child to volunteer for community service work?

 - Do you encourage your child to take responsibility for themselves through managing their own school work and doing chores?

 - Do you encourage your child to use good manners and to develop close friendships?

 - The answer for most of us should be a resounding yes.
 Go ahead and give yourself some credit.
 Having a positive attitude makes your job of parenting a whole lot easier and more fulfilling.
 More about this in the Good Parenting Skills List below, see Focus on the Positive.

 - Teaching your kids to have a positive attitude starts with you and it is a huge gift to help your child find happiness and success in life.
 Kids need to begin to think of challenges as opportunities for growth.
 You both need to be able to accept their mistakes and you can help them look at how they can prevent future mistakes and do better next time.
 More about this in the Good Parenting Skills List below, see Focus on the Positive.